Hebrews 12 – Reasons to Endure Discouraging Times

 · Jesus bore a shameful beating.

 · Jesus wore a shameful robe.

-· Jesus bore shameful mocking even as He prayed on the cross.
+· Jesus bore a shameful mocking even as He prayed on the cross.

 iii.
 “I heard of a prayer the other day which I did not quite like at first, but there is something in it after all.
 The good man said, ‘Lord, if our hearts are hard, make them soft; but if our hearts are too soft, make them hard.’
 I know what he meant, and I think I can pray that last prayer for some of my friends who are so delicate that a sneer would kill them.
 May the Lord harden them till they can despise the shame!”
 (Spurgeon)

-e.
+f.
 And has sat down at the right hand of the throne of God: This speaks of Jesus’ glorification.
-The same promise of being glorified (in a different sense) after our shame is true for the Christian.
+The same promise of being glorified (though in a different sense) after our shame is true for the Christian.